nicklockwood/SwiftFormat/README.md

 **NOTE:** If you are using Git via a GUI client such as [Tower](https://www.git-tower.com), [additional steps](https://www.git-tower.com/help/mac/faq-and-tips/faq#faq-11) may be needed.

-**NOTE (2):** Unlike the Xcode build phase approach, git pre-commit hook won't be checked in to source control, and there's no way to guarantee that all users of the project are using the same version of swiftformat.
+**NOTE (2):** Unlike the Xcode build phase approach, git pre-commit hook won't be checked in to source control, and there's no way to guarantee that all users of the project are using the same version of SwiftFormat.
 For a collaborative project, you might want to consider a *post*-commit hook instead, which would run on your continuous integration server.

 So what does SwiftFormat actually do?